 With each new year comes fresh starts and new challenges.
-Whether you already know your goals for 2021, or you’re still working on them, making New Year resolutions is a great way to get off on the right foot.
+Whether you already know your goals for 2023, or you’re still working on them, making new year’s resolutions is a great way to get off on the right foot.

-The only problem is, 52-weeks is long time to stick to something, especially along-side being a mum, working and all that general “life” stuff.
+The only problem is, 365 days is a long time to stick to something, especially alongside being a mum, working, and all that general “life” stuff.

-So how do we set goals that are realistic and achievable?
-And how to we stay motivated and passionate for a whole 12-months?
+So, how do we set goals that are realistic and achievable?
+And how do we stay motivated and passionate for a whole 12 months?

-Here is our guide to make New Year resolutions that actually last the year.
+So without further ado, here is my guide to making new year resolutions that actually last the year.

 HOW TO MAKE NEW YEAR RESOLUTIONS THAT ACTUALLY LAST THE YEAR